Retirement

 Last updated

 To start tracking your Retirement balance, simply enter the balance of your accounts in the "Retirement Balance" table in the top left.
-Only cells that are yellow should be modified.
-Before you record your month, make sure to keep these balances up to date.
+Only modify cells that are highlighted in yellow.
+Before recording your monthly data, make sure these balances are up to date.

 Market Gains is a metric provided by some retirement funds.
-It is the gain made on your contributions by the market, after fees.
-This is helpful to know to understand how well your retirement fund is performing.
+It represents the gains made on your contributions through market performance, after fees have been deducted.
+This helps you understand how well your retirement fund is performing.

-Voluntary Contributions refers to contributions that you have voluntarily scarified out of your ordinary pay (note this is not your standard and compulsory contribution to your retirement fund).
-This pay will therefore be included in your overall savings rate as it would otherwise have been deposited into your bank as your pay.
+Voluntary Contributions refers to money you have voluntarily sacrificed from your ordinary pay (distinct from standard and compulsory contributions to your retirement fund).
+This amount will be included in your overall savings rate since it would otherwise have been deposited into your bank account as part of your pay.

-To aid in tracking voluntary contributions and having these count towards your savings rate, you can enter in the amount that you voluntarily contribute to your retirement fund each month.
-Please note this is separate from mandatory contributions from your employer.
+To track voluntary contributions and have them count toward your savings rate, enter the amount you voluntarily contribute to your retirement fund each month.
+This is separate from the mandatory contributions made by your employer.

-Please note this must be in a equivalent AFTER-TAX amount. ie. what amount would be in your bank account if you didn't voluntarily contribute this money.
+Important: Enter this as an equivalent AFTER-TAX amount—what would appear in your bank account if you didn't make this voluntary contribution.

-You would enter in $800 into the yellow cell.
-To work this amount out, you can use a prior pay check or various online pay calculators to work out what this amount would be.
-Roughly, it is your salary sacrificed amount (ie. $1200) multiplied by your tax rate.
+In this scenario, you would enter $800 in the yellow cell.
+To calculate this amount, you can refer to a previous pay stub or use online pay calculators.
+Generally, it's your salary sacrificed amount (e.g., $1200) multiplied by your effective tax rate.

-As of v2.11 the Sheet has support for using Managed Funds, Stocks & ETFs as balances for your retirement funds.
-These will automatically be excluded from the Total Value and Total Gain figures in the MF, Stocks & ETF tabs, but will instead show in the Retirement tab.
+As of v2.11, the Sheet supports using Managed Funds, Stocks & ETFs as balances for your retirement accounts.
+These investments will automatically be excluded from the Total Value and Total Gain figures in the MF, Stocks & ETF tabs, and will instead appear in the Retirement tab.

-To mark an investment as retirement balance, simply set the Sector in the Investment Fund tab to Retirement as below.
+To designate an investment as part of your retirement balance, simply set the Sector in the Investment Fund tab to Retirement as shown below.

-If you are investing in a fund for both personal & retirement investment purposes it is recommended that you use 2 different ticker codes from different sources (ie. MorningStar, Yahoo or FT.com) that correspond to the same fund.
-Each ticker is used for a different investing purpose.
+If you invest in the same fund for both personal and retirement purposes, we recommend using two different ticker codes from different sources (e.g., MorningStar, Yahoo, or FT.com) that correspond to the same fund.
+Each ticker should be used for a different investing purpose.

 Use the ticker corresponding to the purpose of your purchase in the Purchase History table.